 What is the area?

-Our neighbourhood plan covers the whole of New Buckenham’s parish (shown in blue) and the part of the conservation area that extends into Old Buckenham just enough to include the Castle.
+Our neighbourhood plan covers the whole of New Buckenham’s parish (shaded blue) and the part of the conservation area that extends into Old Buckenham just enough to include the Castle (shaded red).
 This has been agreed by Old Buckenham Parish Council and Breckland Council.

 Not having a boundary means that the entire area of housing and land is regarded as rural countryside as the village will be treated more like open countryside where development is much more limited than within a settlement boundary.